Welcome to the Control Room

 In the end, Jerry’s message is clear – go outside, at night, and enjoy the magnificent brilliance of the night sky.

-Our docents will give you a preview of the objects you will be looking at.
-We will generally strive to observe 3 objects, depending on the season (preferably a planet, a moon, and a globular cluster).
+Our resident sky-guy Grant will give you a preview of the objects you will be looking at.
+We will generally strive to observe 3 objects, depending on the season and size of the group (preferably a planet, a moon, and a globular cluster).
 They will also give a short course on how a telescope works.

 The Control Room is a multi-media lab.
 We have festooned the walls with a number of “infographic” posters that address interesting topics such as: What is an Exoplanet?
 What conditions are necessary to sustain life?
 How fast is light?
 How big is the Universe?
 How fast can manned and unmanned space craft travel?
 What changes are happening right now to the Earth’s atmosphere?